skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/div_divisibility.md

 # DIV.
 Divisibility

 ... how does one divide Money **(MNY)** in order to pay for items of smaller value?
-How can we support a measure of valueMoney **(MOV)** when goods and services have variable values?
+How can we support a measure of value **(MOV)** when goods and services have variable values?

-**If one choses almost any whole unit of value, one will be able to identify an item that is worth a fraction of that unit.
+**If one chooses almost any whole unit of value, one will be able to identify an item that is worth a fraction of that unit.
 How can we solve that problem?**

 Money usually is divisible into a sub unit.
 Dollars into cents, etc.  This helps solve the problem of fractions.

 Modern currencies usually provide a large number of small fractions.
-This helps with divisibility and allow users to record trasactions for very small amounts of cash that hold significant meeting.
+This helps with divisibility and allow users to record transactions for very small amounts of cash that hold significant meeting.

 Therefore: